Top 5 Places to Find Akiya Houses for Sale in Japan

 Fukuoka

 With moderate rainfall, mild winters, and an average of 17.7 degrees Celsius year-round, it's a compelling option for those wanting to move into a smaller city.
-One of Fukuoka’s best features is its fresh ingredients and local delicacies.

 The prefecture and its local government provide migration facilities to help individuals and families permanently move there.
 For example, Kitakyushu City has a rental housing program where it can subsidize up to 20% of rent costs.